slatedb/slatedb/rfcs/0004-checkpoints.md

 1. Read the current manifest.
 If no manifest is found, exit.
 2. If `destroyed_at_s` is set, and the current time is after `destroyed_at_s` + `db_delete_grace`, and there are no active checkpoints, then:
-    1. If the db is a clone, update the source db's manifest by deleting the checkpoint.
+    1. If the db is a clone, update the parent db's manifest by deleting the checkpoint.
     2. Delete all object's under the db's path.
     3. Exit.
 3. Garbage collect expired checkpoints